leonitousconforti/the-moby-effect/README.md

 ## Versioning

-This package does not follow semantic versioning, instead the major and minor part represents the version the of docker api from the moby repository, can also be found [here](https://docs.docker.com/engine/api/version-history/).
+This package does not follow semantic versioning, instead the major and minor part represents the version the of docker api from the moby repository that this was based on, can also be found [here](https://docs.docker.com/engine/api/version-history/).
 All bugfixes, breaking or otherwise, will be released under an incremented patch version.

 ## Example usage
 ```ts